UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 - Only non-private properties of the parent class will be accessible in the child class
 - In C#, you can only inherit a single parent class (but implement many interfaces - covered later) unlike in C++ where you can inherit many.
 - The child can reference itself using the keyword `this` and it's parent using `base`
 - The constructor in the child first calls the constructor of the parent.
-Initialisation is perform top to bottom.
+Initialization is perform top to bottom.
 If not specified, the default would be to automatically call the parameterless constructor of the parent.
-- Note the syntax for calling a specific parent constuctor.
+- Note the syntax for calling a specific parent constructor.
 - The base class `RoadVehicle` also inherits from [`System.Object`](https://docs.microsoft.com/dotnet/api/system.object?view=netcore-2.1) by default.

 > You might want to use the debugger to step into the code and see the sequence in which constructors are called.
 The general rule is parent, then child.